nyanpasu64/exotracker-cpp/src/DESIGN.md

 Eventually, patterns can be reused in multiple blocks at different times (and possibly different channels).

-[1] I'm not sure what to do if a user shrinks a timeline row, which causes an numeric-end block to end past the cell, or an "end of cell" block to have a size ≤ 0, etc.
+[1] If a user shrinks a timeline entry, it may cause an timed-end block to end past the cell, or an "end of cell" block to have a size ≤ 0.
+To prevent this from breaking the GUI or sequencer, `TimelineCellIter` clamps block end times to the end of the cell, and skips blocks beginning at or past the end of the cell.
+However, out-of-bounds events and blocks are still stored in the document.
+I have not decided how to indicate these to the user.

 ### Motivation